SummaryRead the full fact sheet

 - Hypnotherapy – is the use of imagery to induce a dreamy, relaxed state of mind.
 Hypnotherapy can also help to ease some of the side effects of cancer treatment, such as nausea.

-- Massage – the skin is the largest organ of the human body and is packed with nerve endings.
+- – the skin is the largest organ of the human body and is packed with nerve endings.
 Massage works by soothing soft tissue and encouraging relaxation.

-- Meditation – is the deliberate clearing of the mind to bring about feelings of calm and heightened awareness.
+- – is the deliberate clearing of the mind to bring about feelings of calm and heightened awareness.
 The regular practice of meditation offers many long-term health benefits, such as reduced stress and blood pressure.

 Other pain management for cancer

 Other techniques that may be helpful to ease chronic pain include: